Home

 Why real usage beats assumptions every time

-I've learned that the biggest gap in product development is between what we think users will do and what they actually do.
+As a Fractional CTO, I've learned that the biggest gap in product development is between what we think users will do and what they actually do.
 Real usage data is the most honest feedback you can get about your product.

 What Usage Data Reveals